 Two choices are then revealed:

 Select the radio button Selected cities, and you will see Search and Browse tabs.
-The Browse tab provides a list of countries, many of which you can expand to display states/provinces and cities/regions.
-To quickly find a smaller region, use the Search tab.
+The Browse tab provides a list of countries, many of which you can expand to display counties/provinces/states and cities/regions.
+To find a smaller region quickly, use the Search tab.

-For example, suppose you don’t want ads to display in Bellingham, Washington.
-Click the Search tab and type, “Bellingham, Washington.”
+For example, suppose that you don’t want ads to display in Coventry, West Midlands.
+Click the Search tab and type, “Coventry, West Midlands”.
 When you select the city name, you’re given the choice to either Target (which would target the city) or Exclude.
-When you click the Exclude link, “Bellingham, Washington (city)” populates the “Excluded locations” list.
+When you click the Exclude link, “Coventry, West Midlands (city)” populates the “Excluded locations” list.